-Our panelists will be diving into the base principals of product ops and the key things organizations need to focus on when creating a prod ops team. 🤘
+Our panelists took a deep dive into the base principals of product ops and the key things organizations need to focus on when creating a prod ops team. 🤘

 The job of product operations is, as I put it, “PM the PM experience.”
 This means we need to understand the problems of our community, the outcomes they need and start making interventions to fix them.
 Often cited projects by the product ops teams include better user research systems, common tools and established feedback mechanisms.

 What is often forgotten is which processes and meetings we need to kill to increase our productivity.
 Sometimes taking something away can provide more ability to move faster.

 When I first started as the head of product operations for Cognizant we realized that there were processes that shouldn’t be done anymore.
 These were accepted processes and meetings that had been around for a while but with dubious value.